sizhuocindy-liu/stat133/README.md

 # stat133
-Selected projects, labs, and homework for statistics 133 at UC Berkeley
+Selected projects, labs, and homework for statistics 133 at UC Berkeley\
+-All assignments are written in R